Customer support

 Setting up phone support for the first time can be intimidating.
 Which telephony platform to choose?
 How many agents do you need?
 What should you say in the greeting message?

-We at Cordless spoke to over 250 companies and have seen it all.
+Before starting with Cordless, we spoke to over 250 companies and have seen it all.
 Based on our research, here are 5 different approaches to setting up your first customer support over the phone.
-Chose wisely.

 9-5 Phone Support